-In the latest Veeam Availability Suite version 10 release, Veeam introduced immutable backup repositories.
-Prior to the release, our engineers worked with the Veeam team to ensure availability of the feature in our Veeam-ready backup and DR appliance (DR365V).
+Veeam Availability Suite includes immutable backup repositories.
+Our engineers have worked with the Veeam team to ensure availability of the feature in our Veeam-ready backup and DR appliance (DR365V).

 With the enterprise backup & disaster recovery appliance, users can leverage all the features of Veeam backup software in conjunction with StoneFly’s patented storage operating system and storage servers.

 The DR365V appliance enables users to leverage the familiar Veeam console to provision immutable backup repositories in the following ways: